Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

 \section{Score-Matching Representative Approach for GLMs}

-The MR approach works very well for linear models and has been validated for GLMs when $\Delta$ is sufficiently small.
+The MR approach works very well for linear models and can be validated for GLMs when $\Delta$ is sufficiently small.
 Nevertheless, for moderate $\Delta$ with general GLMs, MR approach is not so satisfactory (see Section~\ref{sec:simulatelogistic}).
 In this section, we propose a much more efficient representative approach, called {\it score-matching representative} (SMR) approach for GLMs.
-Its asymptotic efficiency is even better than the divide-and-conquer approach, with lesser time complexity due to the representative strategy.

 Recall that in Section~\ref{sec:glm} the maximum likelihood estimate $\hat{\boldsymbol\beta}$ solves the score equation $s(\boldsymbol\beta)=0$.
-It is usually solved by the Fisher scoring method, which iteratively updates the score function with the current estimate of $\boldsymbol\beta$.
-Inspired by the Fisher scoring method, given some initial values of the estimated parameters, our score-matching representative approach builds data representatives by matching the values of the score function block by block, then apply the Fisher Scoring method on the representative data set and get estimated parameter values for the next iteration.
+It is typically obtained numerically by the Fisher scoring method \citep{pmcc1989}, which iteratively updates the score function with the current estimate of $\boldsymbol\beta$.
+Inspired by the Fisher scoring method, given some initial values of the estimated parameters, our score-matching representative approach constructs data representatives by matching the values of the score function block by block, and then applies the Fisher scoring method on the representative dataset and gets estimated parameter values for the next iteration.
 We may repeat this procedure for a few times till a certain accuracy level is achieved.
-According to our comprehensive simulation studies (see Section~\ref{sec:simulatelogistic}), three iterations are satisfactory for typically applications.
+According to our comprehensive simulation studies (see Section~\ref{sec:t} in the Supplementary Material), three iterations are satisfactory for typical applications.